square plate with a crepe topped with blueberries and a cream drizzle

 farmers market stand with a red sign that reads "Brocmar Smokehouse"

 Editor’s Note: Brocmar Smokehouse closed its Shillington Farmers Market location in August 2020.
-The Brocmar brand lives on in locally produced sauces and rubs as well as a line of BBQ smokers.
+The stand is now home to Southern Side Kitchen.

 One of the bigger stories in Berks County’s food scene last year was the sale of the Shillington Farmers Market.